Interior Design Project Info

 sunlight could shine through the contrasting black venetian blinds.

-One of the more notable challenges that Mil and her team faced was the redesign of the ceiling profiles.
-The intention was to make the new ceilings as high as possible and increase the sense of space within the apartment.
+One of the more notable challenges faced was the redesign of the ceiling to make it as high as possible and increase the sense of space within the apartment.

 On completion, a stunning variety of luxe light fittings in tones of copper were